Compassionate Representation For Victims Of Sexual Harassment

 If you suspect that someone has sexually harassed you, consult an attorney right away.
 The guidance that an experienced attorney can provide can help you settle your legal matter quickly and efficiently.
 While it is usually preferable to resolve workplace issues through negotiations, I am more than prepared to defend my clients with my comprehensive litigation skills.

-You may think that ignoring what happened is the best thing to do, but without any action on your part, it only allows harassment to continue.
+You may think that ignoring what happened is the best thing to do, but without any action on your part, harassment can continue.
+Even if you take your case to your company’s human resources department, that doesn’t guarantee justice will be served.
 Let me help you make it clear that sexual harassment is not tolerated in your workplace.

 If you are ready to schedule your initial consultation, contact me today.
 You can call 808-796-5650 or email me here to take the first step in holding harassers accountable for their actions.